lucafisc/fullstack-elevator-dashboard/README.md

 ```

 ### Access dashboard
 You will be able to visit the dashboard at [`http://localhost:4242/`](http://localhost:4242/) .
-Use one of the test users provided above to login.
+Use one of the test users provided below to login.

-### Accessing Endpoints

-- Authenticated Routes: The main route **`/elevators`** is protected, and only authenticated users can access it.
-You need to include a valid **JWT token** in the **request header** to authenticate.
-- Test Route: Use the **`/test`** route to access all endpoints of the API using a dummy user to get sample data without needing to authenticate

 ### Test Users for Protected Routes